Tuesday, February 22, 2022

 Disadvantage/Advantage: We will be using the advantage/disadvantage rules.
 If you have Advantage on a D20 check (DC), roll two d20s, and use the higher roll.
 If you have Disadvantage on a D20 check (DC), roll two d20s, and use the lower roll.

-Ranger Highlander Rule: In my games I follow a one Ranger per group house rule.
+Ranger Highlander Rule: In my games I follow a one Ranger per group optional rule.
 This means only a single Ranger regardless of the Rangers race, can be in a group at a time.

 Saturday, February 19, 2022